Bowery Boys (gang): History

+While various gangs were called the "Bowery Boys" throughout the antebellum years, Mike Walsh is often considered to have founded the gang's first incarnation.
+Walsh, an Irish-born Protestant, shaped the Bowery Boys into an anti-Catholic Irish gang.
+He acted as a political leader to the Bowery Boys and was elected to the United States House of Representatives.
+When he died in 1859, his obituary, published in The Subterranean and thought to have been written by Walt Whitman, read that the leader of the Bowery Boys was an "original talent, rough, full of passionate impulses...but he lacked balance, caution-the ship often seemed devoid of both ballast and rudder".

-During the New York Draft Riots of 1863, the Bowery Boys reached the height of their power taking part in the looting of much of New York City while fighting with rival gangs, the New York Police, and the Union Army.
-By the end of the decade, however, the gang had split into various factions as the Bowery Boys gradually disappeared.
+During the New York Draft Riots of 1863, the Bowery Boys reached the height of their power, taking part in the looting of much of New York City while fighting with rival gangs, the New York Police, and the Union Army.
+By the end of the decade, the gang had split into various factions and the Bowery Boys gradually disappeared.

 Appearance

 Appearance was of great importance to Bowery B'hoys, who dressed for both flair and convenience.
 A typical Bowery B'hoy wore: “[a] black silk hat, smoothly brushed, sitting precisely upon the top of his head, hair well oiled, and lying closely to the skin, long in front, short behind, cravat a-la sailor, with the shirt collar turned over it, vest of fancy silk, large flowers, black frock coat, no jewelry, except in a few instances, where the insignia of the engine company to which the wearer belongs, as a breastpin, black pants, one or two years behind the fashion, heavy boots, and a cigar about half smoked, in the left corner of his mouth, as nearly perpendicular as it is possible to be got.
 He has a peculiar swing, not exactly a swagger, to his walk, but a swing, which nobody but a Bowery boy can imitate.”George Foster, a travel writer, wrote in 1850:

 “Who are the b’hoys and g’hals of New York?...sometimes a stout clerk in a jobbing-house, oftener a junior partner at a wholesale grocery, and still more frequently a respectable young butcher with big arms and broad shoulders, in a blue coat with a silk hat and a crape wound about its base, and who is known familiarly as a ‘Bowery Boy!'”